 There have been over 300 nursing practice changes as a result of the lessons learned during COVID-19, and Advocate Aurora has also established a library of COVID-19 educational resources to help providers stay current with information about the virus.
 Advocate Aurora has established strong foundational principles for future success, including a system-wide approach to leveraging workforce flexibility and identifying opportunities for staff to learn and sustain new skills.

-As an additional surge in new COVID-19 cases is affecting Illinois and Wisconsin, Advocate Aurora’s commitment to building an adaptable and resilient workforce — one that strikes the right balance between cost and quality of care — has ensured the organization is well-equipped to manage any challenges that may arise.
+Through multiple surges in new COVID-19 cases in Illinois and Wisconsin, Advocate Aurora’s commitment to building an adaptable and resilient workforce — one that strikes the right balance between cost and quality of care — has ensured the organization is well-equipped to manage any challenges that may arise.

 If your organization needs help optimizing your workforce strategies, one of symplr's experts can provide a free assessment to help you determine how to achieve better outcomes.